lookit/lookit-api/docs/source/api-documentation.rst

 Permissions: Must be authenticated.
 You can only view demographics of participants whose children have responded to studies you can view.
 You can additionally view your own demographic data via the API.

-**SUPERUSER EXCEPTION:** Superusers can view all demographics of active users in the db via this endpoint.
+**SUPERUSER EXCEPTION:** Superusers can view all demographics of active users in the database via this endpoint.

 *Sample Response:*